psychemedia/island-tales-book-one/51_march_of_the_blanketeers.md

 >
 > So they had a meeting.
 And there was standing on carts, and rousing speeches, and they decided they *would* march to London, a week's walk away, and petition him themselves.
 >
 > They all knew that the Ministers had no love for poor folk like themselves, of course.
 And neither did the local Magistrates, dirty smelly rabble that they were — the people, that is, not the Magistrates: they probably smelled beautiful and probably had a bath at least once a month — and everyone knew that the soldiers would as likely as not be set on them if they looked like a mob.
 >
 > So they were a bit more clever about it: the word on the street was that if you only gathered in small groups of not more ten people or so, with a separate copy of the petition for each group, or even each person, even if that meant each petition only had a few names on it, or even just one name on it, then there was nothing the soldiers could do to stop you.
-So they would march in small groups, exactty like that, because then nobody could argue with them.
+So they would march in small groups, exactly like that, because then nobody could argue with them.
 >
 > The journey would be a long one, though: a hundred and fifty miles or more, so several days walk, and several nights where they'd have to find and make camp.
 So they'd each take a blanket; and as a badge, by way of marking out their cause, the petitions would be pinned to the blankets; and for everyone who wasn't going on the march?
 Well, they would raise what little money they could so the marchers could buy some small amount of food each day.
 >